 The last stop on the tour is a gigantic 1:24 scale model of Hogwarts covered in snow (or salt if you want to be technical).
 It took 40 people to make this hyper-realistic model.

-The Warner Bros Studio experience of Hogwarts at Christmas will be showing until February 1st of 2015.
+The Warner Bros Studio experience of Hogwarts at Christmas is an annual winter event.
 You will need to book in advance as these tours are very popular.
 We were only able to book an evening slot which wasn’t really great for us in terms of clashing with dinner time.
 On the day, however, we called the studios and got the time changed to an early afternoon slot which worked much better for us.
 It was also very easy for us to drive to Leavesden.
 Our friends, however, took a train to Watford and were taken the rest of the way by the special studio bus which was also well run.